acmdas/das_fieldstones/morefieldstones2018.md

 Surely the Second Coming is at hand.

 The Second Coming!
 Hardly are those words out

 When a vast image out of *Spiritus Mundi*

 Troubles my sight: a waste of desert sand;

 A shape with lion body and the head of a man,

 A gaze blank and pitiless as the sun,

 Is moving its slow thighs, while all about it

 Wind shadows of the indignant desert birds.

 The darkness drops again; but now I know

 That twenty centuries of stony sleep

 Were vexed to nightmare by a rocking cradle,

 And what rough beast, its hour come round at last,

 Slouches towards Bethlehem to be born?

-&mdash; William Butler Yeats, 1919
+—William Butler Yeats, 1919

 ## The Source of All Evil
 Sun, 18 Feb 2018